devnull-cz/c-prog-lang/modules/program-arguments.md

 - Print all command line arguments using a recursive function (that accepts pointer to pointer to char).

-Note: for all arguments print their address as well
+Note: for all arguments print their address as well.

-Note: do not print the terminating null pointer entry
+Note: do not print the terminating null pointer entry.

-- Some `printf()` implementations barf on null pointer when printing via the `%s` format string
+Some `printf()` implementations barf on a null pointer when printing via the `%s` format string.

 Code:
 - #solution argv-while.c